aome510/spotify-player/doc/config.md

   **Note**: the above list might not be up-to-date.

 - An example of event that triggers a playback update is the one happening when the current track ends.

+#### Media control

+Media control support (`enable_media_control` option) is enabled by default on Linux but disabled by default on MacOS and Windows.

+MacOS and Windows require **an open window** to listen to OS media event.
+As a result, `spotify_player` needs to spawn an invisible window on startup, which may steal focus from the running terminal.
+To interact with the `spotify-player`, which is run on the terminal, user will need to re-focus the terminal.
+Because of this extra re-focus step, the media control support is disabled by default on MacOS and Windows to avoid possible confusion for first-time users.

 ### Device configurations